-Legally speaking you are entitled to make a claim for financial compensation against someone who has caused you a personal injury as a result of their actions.
+Legally speaking, you are entitled to make a claim for compensation against someone who has caused you a personal injury as a result of their actions.

 Do you qualify?

-We can tell you over the phone (you can either call us on our Freephone helpline number which is available 24 hours a day, seven days a week; or you can complete our online enquiry form and request that a member of our team calls you back) whether or not you qualify for a claim.
-We can also give you free, no obligation advice regarding your claim and the best way for you to proceed.
+We can tell you over the phone whether or not you qualify for a claim.
+We can also give you free, no-obligation advice regarding your claim and the best way for you to proceed.

 The things that help determine whether or not you could be entitled to make a claim include:

-- Whether you were significantly injured.
-This does not always have to be a life changing and serious injury, for example, head or spinal injury, or broken bones etc, just that you have received an injury which has had a negative impact on your life.
-This might include having to take time off from work, even a short period.
+- Whether or not you were significantly injured.
+This does not always have to be a life-changing and serious injury.
+For example, head or spinal injury, broken bones etc. You should have received an injury which has had a negative impact on your life.
+This might include having to take time off from work, even for a short period.

 - When the accident occurred.
-This is important as legally, you must commence a claim for compensation within three years of the date of the accident or incident from which you were injured.
+This is important as legally, you must start a claim for compensation within three years of the date of the accident or incident from which you were injured.

 Chat to Accident Advice Helpline if you are an innocent who’s injured